landau351/landau351.github.io/_posts/2014-10-21-Bounds-checking-is-important.md

 Despite there being the `time()` and `mktime()` functions that handle this sort of thing, they used an odd routine that seemed to have been sourced elsewhere.

-Something like the following logic occured when the system was started;
+Something like the following logic occured when the system was started

 ```

 int CurrentMidnight = GetSecondsfromPABX();  # Set on program startup by asking the PABX
 ```

-The routine executed at midnight looked something like this;
+The routine executed at midnight looked something like this

 ```

 RollMidnight()
 {
   ...